QStash vs Posthook

 • Async hooks with ack/nack.
 Endpoints return 202 and call back when processing completes — ack to confirm, nack with a body to reject.
 Configurable timeouts up to 3 hours.
 Nack bodies are captured for inspection.
 QStash’s callback model forwards the response to a separate URL — one-directional, no nack concept, no endpoint-side timeout control.

 • Deeper per-hook observability.
-Attempt-by-attempt history, async state tracking, nack body capture, with plan-based retention from 7 to 90 days.
-QStash log retention is limited to the last 10,000 entries.
+Attempt-by-attempt history, async state tracking, nack body capture, with time-based retention from 7 to 90 days.
+QStash retains the last 10K logs regardless of plan — at moderate volume (70K messages/month), that is roughly 4 days of history.

 • Per-hook retry overrides.
 Individual hooks can override project-level retry settings at scheduling time.
 QStash retries use account-level or per-message configuration but do not support per-schedule overrides for recurring jobs.